battleskorpion/nadivided-dev/README.md

    folder!
 Then click "Clone," of course.
    Next, Open the new folder using a file explorer.
 Drag `nadivided.mod` into the `mod` folder.
 Start up HOI4, and select our mod (local version).
+Select the branch you want to use.

 # Enjoy :)